AlfaBetaBeta/gmsh-crack-generator/README.md

 <img src="https://github.com/AlfaBetaBeta/gmsh-crack-generator/blob/master/img/intro/surface-normal-aux.png" width=70% height=70%>

 The *bottom* solid retains the original surface nodes, whereas the *top* solid is detached from it and is assigned new duplicate nodes with the same coordinates as the originals (though in the figure the crack is virtually open for clarity).
-In extensive meshes, it is important to ensure that all surface elements with a common tag (i.e. all the surfaces belonging to the same crack plane) share the same *top* and *bottom* criterion for their adjacent solid elements, and provisions are indeed in place to accommodate this.
+In extensive meshes, it is important to ensure that all surface elements with a common tag (i.e. all the surfaces belonging to the same crack plane) share the same *top* and *bottom* criterion for their adjacent solid elements, and provisions are indeed in place to accommodate this (see the [caveats](https://github.com/AlfaBetaBeta/gmsh-crack-generator#caveats-and-shortcomings)).

 ## Test example 1: execution syntax and program output